 What is Audio Description?

 Audio Description (AD) provides descriptive narration of key visual elements that make visual media inclusive.
-It takes a video and talks you through it by describing elements such as actions, gestures, scene changes, images of text important to understanding, and any other significant visual information.
+It takes a video and talks you through it by describing elements such as actions, gestures, scene changes, on-screen text important to understanding, and any other significant visual information.
 It makes video and multimedia accessible by capturing what is happening on the screen into audible descriptions that are incorporated during natural pauses in the soundtrack.
 It provides a mental picture of what is happening.

 Why Describe Video?

 - 2015 National Health Interview Survey found that 23.7 million Americans (10%) have trouble seeing

 - Individuals on the autistic spectrum find that audio description helps better understand emotional and social cues only demonstrated through actions or facial expressions.

 - Research into how the brain processes information reveals that there are two channels: auditory and visual.
 20-30% of students say they retain information best through sound.

 - Listening is a key step in learning a language and associating it with appropriate actions and behaviors.

 - This is a phenomenon where a person fails to recognize visual information in plain sight.
 We often have instances where we missed a key visual element in a video or image until it was pointed out to us.
 Audio description can help point those key visuals out to all viewers.

 - People can view videos in eyes-free environments (cooking, driving, etc.)